0xacx/chatGPT-shell-cli/README.md

 ### Commands

-  - `images:`, To generate images, start a prompt with `image:` If you are using iTerm, you can view the image directly in the terminal.
+  - `images:` To generate images, start a prompt with `image:` If you are using iTerm, you can view the image directly in the terminal.
 Otherwise the script will ask to open the image in your browser.
-  - `history`, To view your chat history, type `history`
+  - `history` To view your chat history, type `history`
-  - `models`, To get a list of the models available at OpenAI API, type `models`
+  - `models` To get a list of the models available at OpenAI API, type `models`
-  - `model:`, To view all the information on a specific model, start a prompt with `model:` and the model `id` as it appears in the list of models.
+  - `model:` To view all the information on a specific model, start a prompt with `model:` and the model `id` as it appears in the list of models.
 For example: `model:text-babbage:001` will get you all the fields for `text-babbage:001` model

 ### Set request parameters